openchoreo/openchoreo.github.io/docs/overview/architecture.md

 ---
 title: Architecture
-description: Explore OpenChoreo's multi-plane architecture with Control, Data, Build, and Observability planes.
+description: Explore how OpenChoreo is architected across control, data, CI, and observability planes, and how these components work together to deliver a comprehensive Internal Developer Platform.
 ---

 # OpenChoreo Architecture